Cirrolytix/gerry_mentorship/readme.md

 Objectives for the mentorship.

-	1. what ever is needed for the mentorship program
+	1. To put into real action the knowledge acquired from SPARTA training program by elaborating skills and experience into my Portfolio.

 Current tools you will be using.